 Students must receive grades of C or better in all courses taken to meet the requirements for the major or minor.

 Requirements for the Major in Economics

-Completion of the major in economics requires 13 courses distributed as follows:
+Completion of the major in Economics requires 12 courses, distributed as follows:

-Chosen from courses in related fields (e.g., social sciences, history, mathematics, statistics, etc.), approved at the discretion of the advisor.
+Two Integrative Courses.
+These must be chosen from courses in related fields (e.g., social sciences, history, mathematics, or statistics) and approved by the advisor.